Digital SAT Practice Test: Cross-Text Connections (Set 7)

 Set 7: Cross-Text Connections

-Text 1 Nudges are subtle design changes that alter behavior without forbidding options.
+1 / 10Recent studies show that text 1 Nudges are subtle design changes that alter behavior without forbidding options.
 For example, placing fruit at eye level in a cafeteria encourages healthy eating while still allowing people to choose junk food.

 Text 2 Critics call nudging 'soft paternalism.'
 They argue it is manipulative, bypassing rational deliberation to exploit psychological biases.
 Who decides what is a 'good' choice, and does this undermine autonomy?